 - Equipment and Trade fixtures – the equipment and fixtures which are required by a business are normally figured into the overall value.
 How this is done varies considerably.
 But under most circumstances, if the business requires certain equipment to operate and that equipment has considerable value, it will figure into the overall valuation of the business.

-- Goodwill or BlueSky – this is the intangible aspect of business value which is based upon the years in business or the brand.
-In a nutshell, what the business makes because of “who it is”, it’s name, is the goodwill portion of a valuation.
+- Goodwill – this is the intangible aspect of business value which is based upon the years in business or the brand.
+Technically, goodwill is any value above the value of the tangible assets of the business.
+In other words, it’s what the business makes because of “who it is”… it’s name.
 Some businesses have little to none – for example, a construction company that started up three months ago, while others have massive goodwill, such as McDonalds or GNC.

 - Intellectual Property – most businesses don’t have any of this, while others only exist because of it.
 This can be anything from a patented product to a high profile website – an aspect of a business that is unique to and owned by that business and which generates revenue.